Aylesbury: Notable people

-Aylesbury is or has been home to a whole range of notable people.
+Aylesbury is or has been home to a range of notable people.
 In the latter part of the 20th century, the main maternity unit in the district was located in Aylesbury at the Royal Buckinghamshire Hospital; hence a large number of people were born in Aylesbury who may not have had any other association with the town.
 For a full list see People from Aylesbury.
-In alphabetic order of surname those who live or have lived in Aylesbury include:
+In alphabetic order of surname, those who live, or have lived in Aylesbury include: